Casey Arbenz recently presented to the Washington State Chiropractic Association as a special guest.

-As it relates to his defense of people accused of committing crimes, Mr. Arbenz fights vigorously for his clients.
-His representation ranges from defense of misdemeanors such as Driving Under the Influence (DUI) and Assault in the 4th degree, Domestic Violence in addition to more serious felonies such as Assault, Murder, Rape, and the like – as well as serious white collar crimes involving accusations of complex embezzlement, theft, forgery, perjury and fraud in both state and federal courts.
+Mr. Arbenz fights vigorously for his clients.
+His efforts have led to his designation as a "Rising Star" in professional legal publications.
+His representation ranges from serious felonies such as Assault, Murder, Rape, and the like – as well as white collar crimes involving accusations of complex embezzlement, theft, forgery, perjury and fraud in both state and federal courts.
+He has also helped clients injured or wronged by the government, corporations and negligent individuals recover millions in damages.
 Mr. Arbenz is a passionate defender of constitutional rights who strongly believes in protecting individual liberties from government encroachment.
 He has had successful results suppressing evidence obtained by way of illegal searches or defective warrants.
 He is also a zealous advocate for the mentally ill having successfully defended many clients suffering from schizophrenia, bi-polar disorder and post-traumatic stress disorder (PTSD) and having their charges either dismissed outright or by way of a not guilty by reason of insanity finding.

 Mr. Arbenz got his start in criminal law as a law school intern with the Snohomish County Prosecutor’s Office where he won his first four trials, prosecuting those accused of Driving Under the Influence in Everett, Lynwood and elsewhere in Snohomish County.
 After graduation and a very short stint with the Pierce County Prosecutor’s Office prosecuting juvenile offenders, Mr. Arbenz was hired by the Hester Law Group in Tacoma Washington and has been with the firm since 2008.
 Alongside Lance Hester, Mr. Arbenz obtained a not-guilty verdict following his first criminal defense trial – a trespassing in the second degree charge out of Tacoma Municipal Court – soon after joining the Hester Law Group, and has never looked back.

-Mr. Arbenz has been recognized for his fervent representation of his clients – earning Washington State’s 2012 “Professionalism Award” from the Young Lawyers Section of the Washington State Bar Association.
-This award recognized Mr. Arbenz’s uncompromising work-ethic, as well as his regard for civility, decorum and his dedication to litigating on behalf of his clients in Tacoma, Pierce County and throughout Western Washington.
+Mr. Arbenz has been recognized for his fervent representation of his civil clients - having a 100% success rate at trial.
+He has recovered millions for clients injured via the negligence of others as well as those whose civil rights were violated by police or other government agents.
+His successes earned him Washington State’s 2012 “Professionalism Award” from the Young Lawyers Section of the Washington State Bar Association.
 He has also served as president of the Young Lawyers Section of the Tacoma/Pierce County Bar Association and is a member of the Robert J. Bryan Inns of Court.
 This committment to excellence has earned Mr. Arbenz invitations to present to fellow attorneys at Continuing Legal Education seminars sponsored by the Washington State Bar Association in Seattle as well as the Tacoma/Pierce County Bar Association.

 Mr. Arbenz believes there are no unwinnable cases, and that oral advocacy skills in the courtroom are secondary to the research and analysis necessary to weaken the opponent’s case and ultimately achieve the best results for the client.
-Mr. Arbenz is licensed to practice law in all Washington State courts, as well as federally, in the Western District of Washington.
+Mr. Arbenz is licensed to practice law in all Washington State courts, as well as federally, in the Western and Eastern Districts of Washington.

 - BA, Chico State University, 2000